November 1918 insurgency in Alsace–Lorraine: Revolutionary radicalisation

-The defeat and demobilisation of German troops in the region prompted many soldiers to converge on Strasbourg station in the hope of finding a train to cross Germany and return to their hometowns.
+The defeat and demobilisation of German troops in the region prompted many soldiers to converge on Strasbourg station in the hope of finding a train to cross Germany and return home.
 Such a large concentration of soldiers in the city became problematic, as it strained supplies and made it difficult to maintain order.
 Despite various appeals from the different councils of different classes, calm was not restored.
 Military stores were looted, and the soldiers' council opened fire on the looters.
 A poster condemned the trafficking of military goods and threatened anyone caught in the act with imprisonment and the confiscation of their property.
 Under pressure from Captain Reinartz and the soldiers' councils, the revolutionary movement was radicalised.
 The new slogan was: "Neither German, nor French, nor neutral.
 Long Live the International Social Democracy."

 A Strasbourg poster calling on sailors to raise up.

 As president of the executive committee of Workers' and Soldiers' Councils, Government Socialist Johann Rebholz acted as a moderating voice in the debates among revolutionaries in Strasbourg.
 Already questioned on 10 November about banning the red flag, Rebholz responded: "We must deal with the existing balance of power, and everyone should be free to fly the flag of their choice."
 At first, he opposed raising the red flag: "The red flag would only frighten the Alsatian population."
-Nevertheless, despite the position of the MSPD, the red flag was accepted as a minimum point of agreement between factions, symbolising "the collapse of German power."
+Nevertheless, despite the MSPD's position, the red flag was accepted as a minimum point of agreement between the factions, symbolising "the collapse of German power."
 Faced with mounting concern, Peirotes declared: "If the red flag is raised on the cathedral, it's because those who did it are stronger than us.
 Against that, we can do nothing."